Folliculogenesis: Ovulation and the corpus luteum

 By the end of the follicular (or proliferative) phase of the thirteenth day of the menstrual cycle, the cumulus oophorus layer of the preovulatory follicle will develop an opening, or stigma, and excrete the oocyte with a complement of cumulus cells in a process called ovulation.
 In natural cycles, ovulation may occur in follicles that are at least 14 mm.

 The oocyte is technically still a secondary oocyte, suspended in the metaphase II of meiosis.
 It will develop into an ootid, and rapidly thereafter into an ovum (via completion of meiosis II) only upon fertilization.
 The oocyte will now travel down one of the fallopian tubes to eventually be discharged through menstruation in the case that it is unfertilized or if it is not successfully implanted in the uterus (if previously fertilized).

 The estradiol increases and triggers an ovulatory peak of LH (and FSH).
 This peak (through AMPc) activates the pro-inflammatory genes, which cause the break of the follicle wall and the oocyte gets out.
-The ruptured follicle will undergo a dramatic transformation into the corpus luteum, a steroidiogenic cluster of cells that maintains the endometrium of the uterus by the secretion of large amounts of progesterone and minor amounts of estrogen.
+The ruptured follicle will undergo a dramatic transformation into the corpus luteum, a steroidogenic cluster of cells that maintains the endometrium of the uterus by the secretion of large amounts of progesterone and minor amounts of estrogen.

 These two steps, while not part of folliculogenesis, are included for completeness.
 They are discussed in their entirety by their respective articles, and placed into perspective by the menstrual cycle article.
 It is recommended that these three topics be reviewed.